kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

 - **Dependency**: Does the function depends on any variable or constant outside (a class property or global object)
 - **Side effects**: Does the function do any thing outside of its scope

-Here are the principles I witnessed as quite important for bug free function writing:
+Here are the principles I witnessed as quite important for writing bug free meyhods:

 - **Outline any function before writing it:**